ndd21/PHYS281/docs/exercises.md

     ```

 !!! question "Part 3"
-    Write a function that that takes in list of numbers as an argument and returns the median.
+    Write a function that takes in list of numbers as an argument and returns the median.

 ??? info "Solution"
     An example of how to do this is: